duffee/Mojolicious_session_example/docs/Lightning_Talk.md

 I told $work that I was staying on Saturday to hack, so if this talk interests you, perhaps we can make it better.

+⁰ **Hubris** Excessive pride - makes you write and maintain programs that other people won't want to say bad things about.
+Hence, the third great virtue of a programmer.
+Wall, Christiansen & Schwartz, _Programming Perl, 2nd ed_, O'Reilly 1996, p607.
+_or do I really mean Laziness?_

 ## Steps required to add Authentication to your App